Daniel Craig: 2022–present: Post-Bond work

 In 2022, Craig starred in a contemporary revival of Macbeth opposite Ruth Negga on Broadway.
 Variety described his performance writing "Craig has some strong moments but does not capture the transformation of Macbeth into a power-hungry tyrant."
 The Guardians Alexis Soloski rated the production 3/5, stating, "...
 Craig's burly Macbeth, clad handsomely in Suttirat Larlab's modern dress costumes, is every inch a man of action and a soldier, even in a silky bathrobe, entirely convincing in motion, less persuasive when zipping through Macbeth's equivocations."
 Craig also starred in Glass Onion, a sequel to Knives Out directed by Johnson.

 In 2024, he starred as William Lee in Luca Guadagnino's adaptation of William S. Burroughs novel Queer.
 The film premiered at the 81st Venice International Film Festival.
 Craig's performance was praised by critics.
 Craig stated "The reason I wanted to get into cinema was because of movies like this. ...
 Scripts don't come around like this very often, directors don't come around like this very often.
 I didn't know what the end result would be, but I knew the journey was going to be something else.
 And that's really what appealed to me, to be working with such a wonderful person, the most creative and exciting people."

-Craig will next star in a third Benoit Blanc film titled Wake Up Dead Man, with Johnson to direct again.
+Craig next starred in a third Benoit Blanc film titled Wake Up Dead Man, with Johnson directing again.